betfair-datascientists/betfair-datascientists.github.io/src/modelling/howToBuildASoccerBotPartII.md

 Now that we've unzipped the files, we'll need to run the simulations on the files.

 **Just a word of warning**: This is not a fast process to run over two years of EPL data.
-It took my machine with 4 CPUs about 2 hours to pass over this data.
+It took my machine with 4 CPUs about 5 hours to pass over this data.
+For ~27,000 markets this equated to about 1.6 seconds per market, which is quite reasonable.

 The advice here is to use the check_market_book function to not process markets that you're not interested in (e.g. OVER/UNDER_8.5_GOALS, SHOTS_ON_TARGET).